 All parts of Maine, especially the Western Lakes and Mountains, present a colorful fall foliage showcase.
-In the Western Lakes region, Sunday River ski area in Newry and Sugarloaf ski area in Carrabassett Valley offer foliage viewing from above on gondolas and luxury chair lifts.
+In this region, Sunday River ski area in Newry, ME and Sugarloaf ski area in Carrabassett Valley, ME offer foliage viewing from above on gondolas and luxury chair lifts.
 The Songo River Queen offers scenic foliage cruises on Long Lake.
 Foliage will be great at the fabulous Acadia National Park; the nearby town of Bar Harbor is fun to explore.
 Another way to see Maine foliage is from a windjammer sailing ship cruise.

 This beautiful drive skims the coastline and passes through a number of small fishing towns.
 Almost every town, particularly Castine, Brooklin, Blue Hill, and Ellsworth, is worth a stop to stroll the streets and enjoy local architecture, arts, and restaurants.